How Important Are Text Links and How Should the Text Links Be Used?

 However, what about using legitimate text links.
-I use text links to link to other websites, even competitors’ websites and to my own content on my website or other websites.
+I use text links to link to other websites, even competitors’ websites, internal links, to my content from my other websites.
 Should this be a big part of your search engine optimization plan?

 I have always limited my text links (and anything else I do) to what is natural and useful.
 Anything more, if not currently a problem with Google, will eventually be.